StandingIntermediate

 Modifications

-• Hand on hip instead of leg
+• Hand on the hip instead of the leg

 • Smaller side bend

-• Look forward if neck strained
+• Look forward if the neck is strained

 Variations

-• Bind reaching under front thigh
+• Bind reaching under the front thigh

-• Straighten front leg
+• Straighten the front leg

 • Add flowing movement